 It is recognised that Orthopaedic elective operating has significantly reduced over the last 18 months, with periods of inactivity across our three hospitals.
+Additionally, outsourcing in this area has been slow.
+On our RGH site, a specific ward has been identified with an intensive therapy input and dedicated pharmacist in order to improve length of stay.
 It is acknowledged that there is variation across the Orthopaedic teams within the Health Board and as part of our GIRFT (Getting it Right First Time) Improvement programme this will be improved.